 It takes longer to dry

-Hot press paper takes longer to dry than cold press paper.
+Hot press takes longer to dry than cold press paper.
 I’m not a blow dryer guy.
-I go and do something else in between layers.
+I simply go and do something else in between layers.

 For cold press, I can usually start painting again in a half an hour.
 For hot press, I’ll wait at least 45-60 minutes between layers.